Meet us at Meet Magento New York, October 10, 2024

 • Take it as an indication the product or category is relevant to the users.
 Plan future product assortment based on current best-performing data.
 That is, sell more of what is demanded.

 • Track seasonal trends and make long-term decisions.
-For instance, if customers are clicking on certain products more frequently during a specific time of day or season, adjust your marketing strategies accordingly.
+For instance, if customers click on certain products more frequently during a specific time of day or season, adjust your marketing strategies accordingly.

 • Prioritize high-performing search results, rank them higher, and improve the CTR further.